C. E. Ruthenberg: 1922 Bridgman Convention and its aftermath

 In 1926–27 his First Amendment case, Ruthenberg v.
 Michigan, was pending in the U.S. Supreme Court.
 The Court had voted 7–2 (with Brandeis joined by Holmes dissenting) against Ruthenberg.
 But Ruthenberg died shortly before the Court rendered its ruling, rendering the case moot; thus the opinions in the case were never published.
+It has been argued that Brandeis' adapted his unpublished opinion in Ruthenberg into his famous defense of free speech found in the 1927 case Whitney v.
+California.